 Flogas Britain Ltd is opposed to slavery and human trafficking in any part of our activities or our supply chain.
 We are therefore committed to ensuring that we have adequate policies and procedures in place to identify and prevent these practices.

 We are a distributor of LPG in the energy sector.
 Seasonal work is a feature of the industry in which we operate.
 More information on our business is available at www.flogas.co.uk,

 We are a part of the DCC Group.
 DCC is a leading international sales, marketing and support services group.
 Its headquarters are in Dublin, Ireland, is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.

 DCC currently has operations in 15 countries and employs approximately 11,000 people.
 More information on our divisions is set out below.
 Additional information on the DCC Group, including our operating model, is available at www.dcc.ie.

 Our business is organised into one business unit: Flogas Britain Limited.
 Flogas is a distributor of liquid petroleum gas (propane and butane) to householders and industrial businesses across the UK.
 We also supply liquid natural gas and aerosol to industrial businesses as well as medical gases and devices to the healthcare industry.

-The requirements of our Group Business Conduct Guidelines, Group Supply Chain Integrity Policy and our own policy are reflected in the more detailed policies and procedures that we have in place in Flogas Britain Ltd.
+The requirements of our Code of Conduct, Group Supply Chain Integrity Policy and our own policy are reflected in the more detailed policies and procedures that we have in place in Flogas Britain Ltd.